RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### use_synonyms

-    - **description**: Whether to consider curie synonyms and merge synonymous nodes.
+    - Whether to consider curie synonyms and merge synonymous nodes.

     - Acceptable input types: boolean.